vitu1234/oai-packages/README.md

 ```
 </details>

-Similarly check the logs of UPF in cluster `edge02-admin@edge02`.

 In case you don't see a session the mostly probably it is a networking issue in the setup and UPF is not able to reach the SMF n4 ip-address.
-To check this we suggest that you go inside the SMF pod and install `tcpdump` and ping `n4` ip-address of UPF(s) (edge01 and edge02).
+To check this we suggest that you go inside the SMF pod and install `tcpdump` and ping `n4` ip-address of UPF.

 ## Step 4: Deploying OAI-GNB and OAI-NR-UE